Code-Institute-Submissions/artontray-PROJECT1/README.md

 [Back to top](<#contents>)
 ## Future Features

-- As i wrote in the roadmap, my goal would be to develop the app entirely.
+As i wrote in the roadmap, my goal would be to develop the app entirely.

 As a first goal :
 - Create an log in section
 - Create a database where users can add ingredients list with prices
 - Create a nice template for recipes
-- Display a recipe book with one click
+- Display a recipe book with one click.

-As a final goal :
+**As a final goal** :
 - Create a marketplace where you could share/sell/exchange your best recipes.
 - Give the possibility to add a new recipe in the database just by taking a picture of an hand written recipe and all items auto-detected and then generate